MrMatAP/kube-eng/README.md

 are stored in `var/pki` rather than in `.dist` to avoid accidentally deleting it.
 Add the local CA to the trust configuration of your host before you deploy the stack.

+The CA and its private key are registered in the clusters cert-manager configuration for issuing certificates.

 ### Air gapped registry

 An air gapped OCI registry is created when host.registry.enabled is set to true in `cluster.yaml`.
 The cluster uses this registry as a pass-through mirror for any image it attempts to pull, with the benefit of avoiding rate limits in the upstream registries as you hack on your cluster.

-The registry is known by the host as 'localhost:5001' and by the Kubernetes cluster as 'registry' on the default port 443.
+Your hosts knows the registry as localhost on port 5001.
+The Kubernetes cluster knows it as 'registry' on the default port 443 because the registry container is attached to the same 'kind' docker network the cluster itself is connected to.
+Docker ensures that container names are known within that network.
 A web UI is available at [https://localhost:5001](https://localhost:5001).
-The TLS certificate is created using the PKI infrastructure the host infrastructure target also creates, you can therefore trust the generated local CA once and equally connect to the infrastructure you're hosting in the cluster as well as the registry.
+The TLS certificate for this site is created using the same PKI that
+`make host-infra` establishes so once you trust the CA generated there you're good to go for the registry as well.

 ```shell
 # Pushing an image locally